grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### read_only_toggles

-Disable updates for additional specific feature toggles in the feature management page.
-By default, feature feature toggles can only be updated if they are in stages `general availability` and `deprecated`.
+Use to disable updates for additional specific feature toggles in the feature management page.
+By default, feature toggles can only be updated if they are in the `general availability` and `deprecated`stages.
 Use this option to disable updates for toggles in those stages.

 <hr>